Heidi and Daryl were torn about whether or not to stay in their home.

 After walking through the remodelled space the first time, she was sold.
 The house felt open and inviting.
 She appreciated the extra floor space and hidden storage compartments.
 The aesthetic details like paint color choices, glass tile work and decorative lights were beautiful without being delicate, making the home an inviting place to spend time.

-While we can’t confirm that Daryl has received his free lunch from his work buddies, suffice to say he won his bet.
+While we can’t confirm that Daryl has received his free lunch from his work buddies, suffice it to say he won his bet.
 He and his family are content to spend many more years in their remodeled Hillsboro home.